-Popular music can be a boon to businesses large and small, from attracting customers to a retail storefront to providing a soundtrack for mobile apps and websites.
-Additionally, films, commercials, plays and other such works frequently use or want to use recognizable music.
-But navigating the legal complexities of music licensing can be a difficult task: what rights are involved in using someone else’s music, who controls those rights, and how are royalties collected and paid?
+Recognizable music can be a boon to businesses large and small, from attracting customers to a retail storefront to providing a soundtrack for mobile apps and websites.
+But navigating the legal complexities of music licensing can be a difficult task: what rights are involved in streaming and downloading, who controls those rights, and how are royalties collected and paid?

 Most music consists of two separate copyrights, and both must be licensed in order to broadcast or copy a piece of music.